riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Synthetic-004-Browse-FlyFast/README.md

 ### Step 1.
 Get the URL of FlyFast

 The URL can be the IP address, for example if deployed locally http://192.168.0.23, or a FQDN for example http://flyfast.yourcorp.net.
-To install your own, please refer to the Cookbook 001 in [ALLUVIO Aternity Tech Community](https://github.com/Aternity/Tech-Community).
+If you want to install your own instance of FlyFast, please refer to the Cookbook 001 in [ALLUVIO Aternity Tech Community](https://github.com/Aternity/Tech-Community).

 ### Step 2.
 Fetch the toolkit on the robot